 Terry Lee Brubaker.
 Mr. Brubaker has been our chief operating officer, secretary and a director since our inception.
 He also served as our president from May 2001 through April 2004, when he assumed the duties of vice chairman.
 Mr. Brubaker has also served as a director of our Adviser since its inception.
 He also served as president of our Adviser from its inception through February 2006, when he assumed the duties of vice chairman, chief operating officer and secretary.
 He has served as vice president, secretary, chief operating officer and as a director of Gladstone Investment since its inception.
 Mr. Brubaker has also served as president, chief operating officer, secretary and as a director of Gladstone Commercial since February 2003.
 In March 1999, Mr. Brubaker founded and, until May 1, 2003, served as chairman of Heads Up Systems, a company providing process industries with leading edge technology.
 From 1996 to 1999, Mr. Brubaker served as vice president of the paper group for the American Forest & Paper Association.
-From 1992 to 1995, Mr. Brubaker served as president of Interstate Resources, a pulp and paper company.
-From 1991 to 1992, Mr. Brubaker served as president of IRI, a radiation measurement equipment manufacturer.
+From 1992 to 1995, Mr. Brubaker served as president of IRI, a radiation measurement equipment manufacturer.
 From 1981 to 1991, Mr. Brubaker held several management positions at James River Corporation, a forest and paper company, including vice president of strategic planning from 1981 to 1982, group vice president of the Groveton Group and Premium Printing Papers from 1982 to 1990, and vice president of human resources development in